HDSB-GWS/ICS-Programming-Quiz-Template/README.md

-# ICS Programming Quiz :computer:
+# ICS Programming Evaluation :computer:

-**No notes/google/prior code is to be referenced during the quiz.**
+**No notes/google/prior code/GPTs or other resources are to be referenced during the quiz.**

 :exclamation:**IMPORTANT!
 Failure to both upload your code and complete your reflection will result in a mark of 0 for the digital part of the quiz.**:exclamation: